-The Harm Reduction Consortium brings together seven of the leading international and regional harm reduction, drug policy and drug user networks: IDPC, Harm Reduction International (HRI), Youth RISE, the Middle East and North Africa Harm Reduction Association (MENAHRA), the Eurasian Harm Reduction Network (EHRN), the European Network of People who Use Drugs (EuroNPUD), and the Eurasian Network of People who Use Drugs (ENPUD).
+The Harm Reduction Consortium brings together seven of the leading international and regional harm reduction, drug policy and drug user networks: IDPC, Harm Reduction International (HRI), Youth RISE, the Women and Harm Reduction International Network (WHRIN), the Middle East and North Africa Harm Reduction Association (MENAHRA), the Eurasian Harm Reduction Association (EHRA), and the European Network of People who Use Drugs (EuroNPUD).

 Under the auspices of a three-year grant from the Robert Carr Fund, the Consortium exists to challenge the global war on drugs (the critical factor affecting the rights of people who use drugs), to scale-up access to harm reduction services, and to advocate for greater resources for harm reduction.
 The Consortium’s work together dates back to advocacy funding from the UK Department for International Development since 2006.

 Together, the Consortium partners have a proven track record of effective collaboration on joint projects, advocacy and events.
 The current three-year grant (2019-2021) focuses on five consortium-wide objectives:

 - A global initiative to reframe the messaging, “storytelling” and communications around harm reduction and drug policies

 - Coordinated advocacy around key UN structures such as the Commission on Narcotic Drugs (CND)

 - Coordinated advocacy and information sharing at key HIV-related fora and conferences